Thursday, 26 July 2018

 What is the difference between get() and load() methods in Hibernate?

-In previous post, we learned the Hibernate Criteria API and it's example.
-In this, we can discuss difference between the get() and load() methods of Hibernate.
-This is one of the famous Hibernate interview question.
+In the previous post, we learned about the Hibernate Criteria API with an example.
+In this post, we will discuss the difference between the get() and load() methods in Hibernate, which is one of the most commonly asked Hibernate interview questions.

-In Hibernate Session, there are two methods for retrieving object from database i) get() and ii) load() method.
-These two methods have been used in the different situations but both are from Session interface and we will call them as session.get() & session.load().
+In Hibernate, the Session interface provides two methods for retrieving objects from the database: get() and load().
+These methods are used in different situations, but both belong to the Session interface and are invoked as session.get() and session.load().

 Session.load() method: